Live Nation Entertainment

+In May 2024, the Justice Department and a coalition of states sued to break up Live Nation over antitrust violations.

 History

 In 2009, Live Nation and Ticketmaster, a concert promotion firm and ticketing company, reached an agreement to merge.
 The new company received regulatory approval and was named Live Nation Entertainment.
-Michael Rapino, then-CEO of Live Nation, became the new company's CEO, while Ticketmaster CEO Irving Azoff was named executive chairman.
+Michael Rapino, then CEO of Live Nation, became the new company's CEO, while Ticketmaster CEO Irving Azoff was named executive chairman.

 The merger was approved first in Norway and Turkey in 2009.
 The United Kingdom's Competition Commission provisionally ruled against the merger, but reversed its decision on December 22, 2009.

 The merger was opposed in the U.S. by some regulators, artists, fans, and competing firms, who argued it would reduce competition in the industry and increase ticket costs.
-Artist Bruce Springsteen was one vocal opponent of the merger at the time.
+Rock musician Bruce Springsteen was a vocal opponent of the merger at the time.

-On January 25, 2010, the United States Justice Department approved the merger pending certain conditions.
+On January 25, 2010, the U.S. Justice Department approved the merger pending certain conditions.
 Ticketmaster had to sell ownership of its self-ticketing company, Paciolan, and license its software to Anschutz Entertainment Group (AEG), which would allow it to compete "head-to-head" with Ticketmaster for business.
 AEG was given the option after five years to buy the software, replace it with something else, or partner with another ticketing company.
 Additionally, Live Nation Entertainment was placed under a 10-year court order prohibiting it from retaliating against venues that choose to accept competing ticket contracts.